AlKulakov/projects/README.md

 # projects
-Some programming projects made by Kulakov Aleksandr This projects made during my education
+Some programming projects made by Kulakov Aleksandr This projects made as pet projects